Frequently Asked Questions

 Do you have disabled access?

-The Hill Trip involves a 20+ minute walk along a rough track, including some rocky steps – there is no easier access than this unfortunately and it does mean that some people with mobility issues will be unable to visit the reindeer.
-With the current social distancing restrictions, we are unable to open the Paddocks here at the Centre, which provide easier access, but we hope to be able to soon.
+The Hill Trip involves a 20+ minute walk along a rough track, including some rocky steps – there is no easier access than this unfortunately and it does mean that some people with mobility issues will be unable to join the Hill Trips.
+However, the Paddocks here at the Centre are wheelchair accessible, and are now open with half-hour time-slots from 10am – 5pm.

 I adopt a member of the herd and am coming to visit.
 Will I see ‘my’ reindeer?